A GAN-Based Framework for Generating STFT Spectrograms of Rare Acoustic Events in Structural Health Monitoring: Introduction

 To address these challenges, the present study proposes a customized generative model designed to end-to-end synthesize realistic single-channel STFT spectrograms of bridge monitoring events.
 The model is based on the Wasserstein GAN with Gradient Penalty (WGAN-GP) architecture to ensure stable training and high-quality generation.
 Training is performed in an event-separated but unsupervised manner, meaning that although each GAN is trained on a specific event type (e.g., wire breakage or traffic), no class labels or downstream classifiers are involved.
 This setup enables the model to learn the spectral structure of each event class independently, enriching the dataset for rare classes without relying on manual annotation.

 Unlike previous approaches that use three-channel (RGB) spectrograms, this study employs single-channel STFT inputs, simplifying the model and preserving the native structure of vibration data.
 The main contributions are as follows: (1) Acquisition of a rare, high-quality dataset from controlled wire breakage experiments on a real post-tensioned concrete bridge in Italy slated for demolition, enabling safe, repeatable testing under realistic structural conditions; (2) Development of STFTSynth, a WGAN-GP-based generative model tailored to synthesize realistic single-channel STFT spectrograms of various events; (3) Comprehensive benchmarking of STFTSynth against baseline models (DCGAN, standard WGAN-GP, and LSGAN) using both visual inspection and quantitative metrics.
-This work demonstrates the potential of GAN-based data generation to address class imbalance and data scarcity in SHM, supporting more robust and scalable real-time damage detection systems.
+This work demonstrates the potential of GAN-based data generation for representation-level synthesis of rare SHM acoustic-event spectrograms.
+The contribution is focused on synthetic STFT spectrogram generation and representation-level benchmarking, while the effect of the generated samples on downstream SHM tasks remains a direction for future work.